smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Behavior Of Nulls/readme.md

-# Behaviour of NULLS
+# Behavior of NULLS

 The following document is written for 'Microsoft SQL Server T-SQL', but you can easily modify it to your flavor of SQL.

 To record missing or unknown values, users of relational databases can assign NULL markers to columns.
 NULL is not a data value, but a marker representing the absence of a value.

 NULL markers can mean one of two things:
-The column does not apply to the other columns in the record The column applies, but the information is unknown.
+The column does not apply to the other columns in the record.
+The column applies, but the information is unknown.

 Because NULL markers represent the absence of a value, NULL markers can be a source of much confusion and trouble for developers.